Data Sharing Community Portal

 Description

-Managed reference data for bank accounts worldwide.
+Managed reference data for bank accounts worldwide with banking metadata for 170 countries incl.
+251 bank identifiers.

-Managed reference data for business identifiers used to uniquely identify legal entities, establishments, and other organization types across jurisdictions.
+Managed reference data for 504 business identifiers used to uniquely identify legal entities, establishments, and other organization types across jurisdictions.

-Conceptual structure of business partner data across the CDQ platform with 265 concepts.
+Conceptual structure of business partner data across the CDQ platform with 448 concepts.
 It provides a consistent semantic framework for representing legal entities, addresses, identifiers, classifications and related attributes that are used in CDQ Cloud Services such as validation, monitoring and data sharing.

-Managed reference data for countries based on ISO 3166-2 standards, used for harmonization, validation, and international data interoperability.
+Managed reference data for 325 countries based on ISO 3166-2 standards, used for harmonization, validation, and international data interoperability.

-Managed reference data for counties, including their ISO 3166-2 codes and hierarchical relationships.
+Managed reference data for 4,560 counties, including their ISO 3166-2 codes and hierarchical relationships.

-Documentation of 2,921 data quality rules with explanation and technical constraints to validate business partner data records.
+Documentation of 3,111 data quality rules with explanation and technical constraints to validate business partner data records.

 Managed reference data for 1,004 legal forms with official and commonly used abbreviations and corresponding country.
 Legal forms with a similar purpose, beside country-specific aspects, are grouped by 86 legal form categories.